Nexmo/deved-platform/content/blog/en/whose-knowledge-is-it-anyway-wip.md

 outdated: false
 replacement_url: ""
 ---
-**About**: My views on knowledge. *This is a free flow essay which I will come back to from time to time.*
+**About**: My views on knowledge. *This is a free flow essay to which I will come back to from time to time.*

+Merriam Webster definition of knowledge: <https://www.merriam-webster.com/dictionary/knowledge>

 **What is Knowledge**?
-Knowledge is awareness of facts, data, information, skills etc. A state of mind reached when one one knows *something* about a subject domain.
-So I, as a Technical Author hope to increase my knowledge of docs as code over the next few months whilst also increasing my understanding of the apps I need to process raw content into front end web pages. *Learning is the process of getting more knowledge*.
+Knowledge is awareness of facts, data, information, skills, etc. A state of mind reached when one knows *something* about *something*.
+So, as a Technical Author I hope to increase my knowledge of Docs as Code over the next few months whilst also  my understanding of the DocOps process.

-Merriam Webster definition of knowledge: <https://www.merriam-webster.com/dictionary/knowledge>
+At Vonage we have many libraries and repositories for many different knowledge media.
+For example, blogs, videos, tutorials, guides, social media channels, onboarding resources, and technical help.

 **Where is Knowledge**?
 I know my knowledge is limited by the quality and quantity of information I have ingested.
 Like everyone else, I will have some incorrect or old data.
 But, information is neither good nor bad, it's just there.
-What matters is how we express ourselves in the real world using that information as knowledge. [](https://bigthink.com/philip-perry/the-basis-of-the-universe-may-not-be-energy-or-matter-but-information)
+What matters is how we express ourselves in the real world using that information as knowledge.

+There is a lot of very useful information and guidance at Vonage to help me gather knowledge about products and technical writing.[](https://bigthink.com/philip-perry/the-basis-of-the-universe-may-not-be-energy-or-matter-but-information)

-Some scientists think the universe is composed of information. <https://bigthink.com/philip-perry/the-basis-of-the-universe-may-not-be-energy-or-matter-but-information>.
+***Note***: Some scientists think the universe is composed of information. <https://bigthink.com/philip-perry/the-basis-of-the-universe-may-not-be-energy-or-matter-but-information>.

 My own feeling is that the mind is not located in the brain, which acts as a communicator rather than a repository.